kdlong/SMP_18_001_CWR/firstReading.md

 line 198-199 : " if more then one combination is possible" your choice doesn't make any bias on the sample?
 (It may be better to say how many cases they are)

-**ADDRESSED: It does slightly skew the Z mass shape but it does not bias the signal vs. background and is the typical choice in other analyses.
+**It does slightly skew the Z mass shape but it does not bias the signal vs. background and is the typical choice in other analyses.
 Added a clarification that there are at most two combinations, in the eee and mmm channels.**

 line 284 : it could be better , if possible, to insert a ref. on RIVET ?